kattouf/Sake/docs/getting-started.md

 ### Initialize a new SakeApp

-**SakeApp** is a Swift package with the `Sake` library integrated, allowing you to define and manage commands.
+**SakeApp** is a Swift package executable with the `Sake` library integrated, allowing you to define and manage commands.

 To generate a new **SakeApp** project template in the current directory, run the following command: